-To learn more about ocean shader attributes, look at the ocean shader examples that are included with Maya (in the Fluid Effects menu).
+To learn more about ocean shader attributes, look at the ocean shader examples that are included with Maya (Fluid Effects > Get Ocean/Pond Example).
 Some of these examples use a 3D non-dynamic volume fluid to create the atmosphere above the ocean.